ongr-io/ElasticsearchBundle/Resources/doc/mapping.md

 ```

-> Class name can be anything, we called it `CategoryObject` to make it more readable and notice that is an object.
+> Class name can be anything, we called it `CategoryObject` to make it more readable.
+Notice that it is an object, not a document.

 For this particular example the mapping in elasticsearch will look like this: